Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Extended Method Inventory for Custom Numerical Formats

-Besides commonly used fixed-point and floating-point representations, some works propose customized numerical formats for low-precision training.
-It is important to note that certain customized formats, such as NormalFloat~\cite{dettmersphz23}, are specifically designed for pretrained fixed parameters, which only participate in the forward inference stage during training.
-As such, we exclude these works from consideration, as they do not directly contribute to low-precision training.
-Figure~\ref{fig:fp} presents an overview of this section.
+This section covers customized numerical formats proposed for low-precision training.
+Certain customized formats, such as NormalFloat~\cite{dettmersphz23}, are designed for pretrained fixed parameters that participate only in the forward stage during training, so they are excluded here because they do not directly address low-precision training.
+Figure~\ref{fig:custom} presents the structure of this section.
+Although the encodings differ, most of these formats explore the same design space by determining how much exponent information should be shared, where scaling should be attached, and how hardware simplicity should be traded against adaptability to nonuniform tensor statistics.

-\textbf{Posit.} Posit~\cite{gustafsony17} is an alternative to traditional floating-point representations, offering hardware-friendly fixed-bit operations along with several advantages such as enhanced dynamic range, improved accuracy, and bitwise reproducibility across computing platforms.
-Posit employs a dynamic segmentation structure consisting of sign, regime, exponent, and fraction bits, where only the necessary components are encoded, effectively avoiding overflow and underflow issues. \mcite{Dinechin}{de2019posits} systematically evaluates the trade-offs between posit and floating-point implementations, suggesting that using posit as a storage format may offer an optimal balance for general-purpose computing by preserving the strengths of both numerical systems. \mcite{Lu}{lufxlw21} demonstrates the effectiveness of low-bit posit quantization in model training, showing that 8-bit posit representations can achieve accuracy comparable to higher-precision floating-point formats when combined with a tensor-wise scaling scheme.
+\textbf{Posit.} Posit~\cite{gustafsony17} is an alternative to traditional floating-point formats, offering fixed-bit hardware efficiency along with benefits such as greater dynamic range, improved accuracy, and consistent bitwise results across platforms.
+Its dynamic segmentation, comprising sign, regime, exponent, and fraction bits, encodes only what's needed, avoiding typical overflow/underflow issues. \mcite{Dinechin}{de2019posits} evaluate posit vs. floating-point trade-offs, suggesting posit as an effective storage format that blends the strengths of both. \mcite{Lu}{lufxlw21} show that 8-bit posit, combined with tensor-wise scaling, achieves training accuracy comparable to higher-precision floating-point formats.

-\textbf{Flexpoint.} Flexpoint~\cite{kosterwwnbcehhk17} combines the advantages of fixed-point and floating-point arithmetic by introducing tensors with a dynamically adjusted shared exponent, which minimizes overflows while maximizing the available dynamic range.
-To ensure numerical stability, Flexpoint dynamically estimates the exponent value based on the historical maximum values of the tensor, thereby preventing overflow while maintaining precision.
-A key benefit of Flexpoint is its efficiency in hardware implementations.
-Compared to 32-bit floating point, it reduces memory and bandwidth requirements by amortizing the exponent storage and communication across the entire tensor.
+\textbf{Flexpoint.} Flexpoint~\cite{kosterwwnbcehhk17} fuses fixed- and floating-point advantages by associating each tensor with a shared, dynamically adjusted exponent.
+This approach maximizes dynamic range and prevents overflow by tracking historical max values.
+Flexpoint is especially hardware-friendly: it reduces memory and bandwidth usage by amortizing exponent representation and communication across entire tensors.